Frequently Asked Questions about...

 Q: Will early drop-off or late pick-up be available?

 A: Our classes will run from 9am-2pm each class day.
 You are welcome to sign your child in as early as 8:45am.
-You can arrive at the campus earlier and hang out with your kiddo until the preschool opens at 8:45am.
 Pick-up must be by 2:00pm.
-There is a 15 minute grace period and then a late fee would apply at $1/minute.
+There is a 15 minute grace period and then a late fee would apply.